-The UVLSRPC wrote the 1977 Transit Development Plan that led to the formation of Advance Transit in 1981, was instrumental in the formation of the Upper Valley Rideshare Program in the 1990s, and has participated on the Upper Valley Transportation Management Association since its inception more than ten years ago.
+The UVLSRPC wrote the 1977 Transit Development Plan that led to the formation of Advance Transit in 1981, created the Upper Valley Rideshare Program in the 1990s, and has participated on the Upper Valley Transportation Management Association since its inception more than ten years ago.
 As Figure 3.9 shows, these efforts have paid dividends.
 The region's single occupant commuting rate is currently 75.7% compared to the statewide rate of 81.3%, and the region's mode share for carpooling, public transportation, walking, and bicycling are all significantly higher than the state average.